Soundbytes/theme_supermint/docs/source/08-page-customization.rst

 Colorful Sticker
 ================

-  Add on top of your page a small label with a very short text.
+  Add on top of the page a small label with a very short text.
 This sticker will take the primary theme color as the background and the color contrast for text.
 It will be displayed only if the page attribute is filled.
 To display the sticker, fill the attribute **Text for the Ribbon** with a